USING IRONXL

 • Next, name your project whatever you want.

 • The next step in project configuration is selecting the .NET Framework.
-The latest version available is .NET 7.0, which is supported in the standard-term.
+The latest version available is .NET 7.0, which is supported in the standard term.
 However, to avoid any potential errors, you can opt for the more stable version of .NET 6.0, as Microsoft provides long-term support for it.
 It's important to choose the appropriate version based on your specific requirements.

-3. IronXL - It is the .NET Excel library which is designed to work with Excel spreadsheets.
+3. IronXL - It is the .NET Excel library that is designed to work with Excel spreadsheets.
 It must be installed in your C# application before using it.
 You can download and install the package from multiple sources:

-2. Visual Studio NuGet Package Manager: Open the Package Manager by going to Tools > NuGet Package Manager > Manage Packages for solution...
+2. Visual Studio NuGet Package Manager: Open the Package Manager by going to Tools > NuGet Package Manager > Manage Packages for Solution...

 3. Download the IronXL .NET Excel DLL zip file directly from the Iron website and add it to the Project Solution as a project reference.